Axionic Strings, Domain Walls and Baryons

 Already at the qualitative field theory level, one can argue that the spin of this baryon is $N/2$, where $N$ is the number of colors, precisely as in the Fractional Quantum Hall Effect (FQHE) \cite{Komargodski:2018odf} (that is, the spin of the abaryon is $3/2$ in the QCD axion case).
 The scaling behavior of a number of properties of the Hall droplet baryon was derived in \cite{Komargodski:2018odf}.
-For example, one can argue that its size should be proportional to $1/\Lambda$.
-In order to make progress and give a more precise estimate of abaryon properties, one has to study the problem in an explicit model.
+In order to make progress one has to study the problem in an explicit model.
 In \cite{olzi} we have derived some properties of this system in a calculable example based on the so-called Witten-Sakai-Sugimoto (WSS) model.
 Its planar, strong coupling regime can be explored by means of the holographic correspondence which provides a dual classical gravitational description.
 The WSS model is the most fruitful top-down holographic model of QCD \cite{Witten:1998zw,Sakai:2004cn}.
 It shares the same vacuum structure with (planar) QCD.
 Many observables of QCD can be calculated with ${\cal O}(10\%-20\%)$ accuracy.
 In this model, the scale of condensation $f_a$ is set by the strongly coupled version of a non-local quartic NJL interaction \cite{Antonyan:2006vw}.

 In the dual gravitational description of the confined regime of the WSS model, the background is the one generated by $N$ D4-branes wrapped on a circle with anti-periodic boundary conditions for fermions.
 The corresponding ten-dimensional geometry includes four Minkowski directions, a four-sphere and a so-called cigar, i.e.~a two-dimensional manifold formed by a radial direction $u$ and a circle with coordinate $x_4$ which smoothly shrinks to zero size at the tip of the cigar, located at a certain position $u_0$.
 This parameter sets the dynamical scale $\Lambda$.
 Type IIA strings on this background provide the gluonic sector of the theory.